 If you’ve had gender reassignment, your pension may be affected.

 The Gender Recognition Act came into force on 4 April 2005.
-This Act introduced a process to enable a person to change their legal gender.
+This Act introduced a process to allow a person to change their legal gender.

-If you're successful in your application, a GRC is issued.
+If your application is successful, you'll be issued a GRC.
 The law will recognise you as having all the rights and responsibilities appropriate to a person of your acquired gender.

 How having a GRC affects pension entitlement in the NHS Pension Scheme